MarcCollado/enron/README.md

 Using all the concepts and ideas learned through the *Introduction to Machine Learning* module within the Udacity's Data Analyst NanoDegree, this project will use the `scikit-learn` [Python library](http://scikit-learn.org/stable/) and machine learning techniques to predict and spot culpable persons of the Enron scandal.

 ## How The Project Works
-The project contains three main folders:
+The project contains four main folders:

-* code: contains all the scripts
+* `code`: Python main scripts
-* data: contains all the datasets used throughout the project
+* `data`: data sets used throughout the project
-* misc: several assets, such as images, generated to illustrate the README.md
+* `misc`: several assets, such as images, generated to illustrate the `README.md`
-* tools: support functions for the main scripts
+* `tools`: support functions for the main scripts

-As mentioned before, the `code` folder contains all the scripts that run the project.
+The `code` folder contains all the scripts that run the project.
 The main script is `poi_id.py` which needs to be run first in order to generate the models for `tester.py` to yield the right results.

-Besides `poi_id.py` all the `poi_*.py` contain the functions called from the main script.
-Their "surname" describe which function each file tackles and which stage of the project belongs.
+Besides `poi_id.py` all the `poi_*.py` scripts contain the functions called from the main script.
+Their "surname" describe which section each file tackles and which stage of the project the code belongs.

-> i.e. the poi_plot.py contains all the plotting functions, while the poi_explore.py contains all the functions used during the feature exploration phase.
+> i.e. the `poi_plot.py` contains all the plotting functions, while the `poi_explore.py` contains all the functions used during the feature exploration phase.

-Therefore, the final structure of the code is the following:
+The final structure of the code is the following:

-* poi_id.py
+* `poi_id.py`: main script, which shares the structure with `README.md`
-  * poi_plot.py
+  * `poi_plot.py`: contains all the plotting functions
-  * poi_explore.py
+  * `poi_explore.py`: contains all the functions related to the data exploration
-  * poy_select.py
+  * `poy_select.py`: contains all the functions related to the feature selection
-  * poy_tune.py
+  * `poy_tune.py`: contains all the functions related to algorithm tuning
-* tester.py
+* `tester.py`: script used to test the algorithm performance

-All the project questions are answered directly in the README.md document.
-Despite README.md contains plenty of code snippets, the project flow has been designed to jump between README.md and `poi_*.py` files for further reference and in order to better understand the code being discussed at any given time.
+All the project questions are answered directly in the `README.md` document.
+Despite `README.md` contains plenty of code snippets, the project flow has been designed to jump between `README.md` and `poi_*.py` scripts for further reference and in order to better understand the code being discussed at any given time.

-In order to facilitate readability, both README.md and `poi_*.py` files share the same structure:
+In order to facilitate readability, both `README.md` and `poi_*.py` files share the same structure:

 * Data Exploration: related to *data exploration* and *outlier detection*.
 * Selected Features: related to *create new features*, *intelligently select features* and *properly scale features*.